 How has the generation and recycling of continental crust changed over time?

 Modern continental crust forms by arc volcanism at convergent margins, but there is uncertainty/disagreement as to how continents were generated and modified in the early Earth, and how much continental crust has been present at any given time in Earth history.
-My current research uses novel statistical techniques to uncover trends in the igneous and sedimentary geochemistry of continental rocks over time (Garber et al. in prep), case studies of exhumed lower crust to understand its formation and long-term thermal record (Cipar et al., submitted; Smye et al., in prep), as well as the rates and mechanisms of deep continental subduction (Garber et al., several in prep).
+My current research uses novel statistical techniques to uncover trends in the igneous and sedimentary geochemistry of continental rocks over time (Garber et al. in prep), case studies of exhumed lower crust to understand its formation and long-term thermal record (Cipar et al., 2020; Smye et al., in prep), as well as the rates and mechanisms of deep continental subduction (Garber et al., several in prep).

 How do subduction zones initiate and thermally/chemically evolve?